Welcome to ReSartus

 If you have any further questions, please do not hesitate to contact us!

-Certified translations are translations that are requested by a government agency such as the registry office.
+Certified translations are translations that are done by sworn or authorized translators.
+They’re usually needed by government agencies like the registry office or the naturalization office.

 In theory, translations made by a translator sworn-in abroad should be recognized in Germany if they have appropriately overauthentication or legalization.

 In practice, however, it turns out that many German authorities do not accept certified translations from abroad.
-Government agencies often demand that the certified translations of certificates and documents must be issued by a translator sworn-in or authorized in Germany for the respective language.
+It is often pointed out that certified translations of certificates and documents must be produced by a translator who is sworn or authorized in Germany for the respective language.

 If you plan to use translations abroad, we advise to contact the receiving agency beforehand and clarify the requirements for recognition of the translation from Germany there.